andreaswachs/bachelors-project/README.md

 This is a symbolic link to the embedded source folder in the repository `daaukins/server`.

 You can configure the server with the `server.yaml` file.
-Servers can have the role of "leader" or "follower".
+Servers can be in "leader" or "follower" mode.
 The leader server has many followers, the followers can't have no followers.
 The leader must have all followers configured.

 You run the server by executing `make dev` in the terminal.